JohnSpeno/owney/README.md

 to contact their local USPS office to arrange redelivery or pick-up.

 * Missent - this one is the fault of the USPS.
-They sent your shipment someplace it should not have gone and they noticed their mistake and re-routed the shipment.
+They sent your shipment someplace it should not have gone, noticed their mistake and re-routed the shipment.

 And these three exceptions usually mean your shipment is being returned to you.